jacobfashanu/Bank-Target-Marketing-Dashboard/README.md

 # Bank-Target-Marketing-Dashboard
 Analyzing data from a bank's marketing campaign aimed at acquiring more deposits from customers.
-Excel was used to create the dashboard.
+Excel was used to create the dashboard. [./Bank Target Marketing Dataset.xlsx](Excel)

 ![](./excel-dashboard-screenshot1.png)
 ![](./excel-dashboard-screenshot2.png)